Next Competition Dates:

 - The judges will review all of the business plans submitted.
-Applicants will then be short-listed for an in-person presentation/interview “Dragons’ Den” style.
+Applicants are then short-listed for an in-person presentation/interview “Dragons’ Den” style.

-- While no formal scoring criteria will be used by the judges, the most important criterion will be their perception of which applicants are most likely to succeed and grow.
+- While no formal scoring criteria will be used by the judges, the most important criterion will be their perception of which companies are most likely to succeed and grow.

 - Consideration will be given to companies perceived most likely to benefit and work well in a shared workspace environment.

 Our philosophy is to set you up in the physical space and then let you get down to work so you can focus on growing your company.
 All we require in return are quarterly reports so we can measure if this concept works:

 - Number of employees, current and anticipated, over the 12 months

 - Quarterly amounts of any equity raised, revenue generated, and or grants/other funding received